dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **MmioWhitelist**:

-This section is allowing devices to be passthrough to macOS that are generally ignored, most users can ignore this section.
+This section is allowing devices to be passthrough to macOS that are generally ignored, for us we can ignore this section.

 **Quirks**:

+Settings relating to boot.efi patching and firmware fixes, default will work for us

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc